$125 off any CGM Plan. Use code FALL125

 a plate with black bean plantain chili

-This vegan chili is a great combination of sweet and spicy.
-The black beans are high in fiber and phytonutrients, while the tomatoes provide lycopene, an antioxidant that may help lower cholesterol and prevent cardiovascular disease.
+This vegan chili is an excellent combination of sweet and spicy.
+The black beans have more fiber content and contain phytonutrients, while the tomatoes provide lycopene, a powerful antioxidant which may help improve cardiovascular disease and reduce the risk of cancer.

 Ingredients